 Say you want some greenery, but also need to block light and noise and desire somewhat cleaner air than the clogged streets naturally provide.
-In certain climates, the answer to these various problems can be found in the form of living walls – but few as amazing as this one.
+In certain climates, the answer to these various problems can be found in the form of living walls – but few as amazing as this unusually tall house in Vietnam.

 Saigon is a dense city packed with plant life wherever one can find space – rooftops, balconies, windows and courtyards can become overgrown in the leftover cracks in the urban fabric.